Last Updated: 8/24/23 | August 24th, 2023

 Taxis in Southeast Asia are safe — but they also have a reputation for overcharging (see above) or taking longer routes to dive up the fare.

 Always make sure your driver is using the meter (and that the meter is not moving overly quickly).
 If you encounter a problem, simply get out and find a new taxi.

 A better option is Grab or Uber (depending on where you are).
 You’ll be able to see your driver, track your ride, and make complaints if you have a problem.
-It’s the best way to get around, when available.
+It’s the best way to get around in Southeast Asia, when available.